On Robustness of Finetuned Transformer-based NLP Models: Results and Analysis

-For this analysis, we conducted a layer-wise analysis on BERT, GPT-2, and T5 models using the training and validation datasets.
-Specifically, we extracted the layer-wise hidden states for BERT's [CLS] token, last token hidden states for GPT-2, and T5 decoder hidden states.
-Logistic regression models were then trained on the hidden states for training dataset, and employed to predict labels for the hidden state representations for the validation dataset.
-Subsequently, we assessed the impact of perturbations by comparing the performance of these models with the unperturbed dataset, and the top three affected layers were identified.
-We depict the top three affected layers for BERT, GPT-2 and T5 in Figs.~\ref{fig: BERT-affected-layers},\ref{fig: GPT-2-affected-layers} and~\ref{fig: T5-affected-layers} respectively.
-The following conclusions can be drawn from the results. \begin{itemize} \item \textbf{Similarity across models}: The layers most affected by text perturbations tend to be consistent across different models.
-This suggests that certain shared linguistic features and contextual information are crucial for these models across different architectures. \item \textbf{Variation across tasks:} While there is some variation in the affected layers between models and tasks, a general trend can be observed.
+The following conclusions can be drawn from the results.
+(1) \textbf{Similarity across models}: The layers most affected by text perturbations tend to be consistent across different models.
+This suggests that certain shared linguistic features and contextual information are crucial for these models across different architectures.
+(2) \textbf{Variation across tasks:} While there is some variation in the affected layers between models and tasks, a general trend can be observed.
 For the encoder model BERT, the later layers are more impacted, while the initial layers of the decoder model GPT-2 also show significant effects.
-T5 exhibits similar results to GPT-2, but some middle layers are also affected. \item \textbf{Influence of context:} Perturbations involving changes in context, such as ``Swap text,'' tend to affect multiple layers across different models.
-This indicates that contextual information is distributed and integrated throughout the layers of these models, and altering the context can have a broader impact on the overall understanding and representation of the text. \item In the case of T5, we observe a notable increase in accuracy during the initial layers of the decoder, followed by a relatively constant performance.
-This finding suggests that the encoder has effectively learned the representations, requiring fewer decoder layers thereafter. \end{itemize} Overall, these findings indicate that different layers of language models are sensitive to specific types of text perturbations, with some consistent patterns observed across architectures and tasks.
+T5 exhibits similar results to GPT-2, but some middle layers are also affected.
+(3) \textbf{Influence of context:} Perturbations involving changes in context, such as ``Swap text,'' tend to affect multiple layers across different models.
+This indicates that contextual information is distributed and integrated throughout the layers of these models, and altering the context can have a broader impact on the overall understanding and representation of the text.
+(4) For T5, we observe a notable increase in accuracy for the initial decoder layers, followed by a relatively constant performance.
+This suggests that the encoder has effectively learned the representations, requiring fewer decoder layers thereafter.

+Overall, these findings indicate that different layers of language models are sensitive to specific types of text perturbations, with some consistent patterns observed across architectures and tasks.